danielaparker/jsoncons/doc/ref/corelib/uri.md

 #### Member functions

+    jsoncons::string_view scheme() const noexcept;
+Returns the scheme part of this URI.
+The scheme is the first part of the URI, before the : character.

+    std::string userinfo() const;
+Returns the decoded userinfo part of this URI.

+    jsoncons::string_view encoded_userinfo() const noexcept;
+Returns the encoded userinfo part of this URI.

+    jsoncons::string_view host() const noexcept;
+Returns the host part of this URI.

+    jsoncons::string_view port() const noexcept;
+Returns the port number of this URI.

+    std::string authority() const;
+Returns the decoded authority part of this URI.

+    jsoncons::string_view encoded_authority() const noexcept;
+Returns the encoded authority part of this URI.

+    std::string path() const;
+Returns the decoded path part of this URI.

+    jsoncons::string_view encoded_path() const noexcept;
+Returns the encoded path part of this URI.

+    std::string query() const;
+Returns the decoded query part of this URI.

+    jsoncons::string_view encoded_query() const noexcept;
+Returns the encoded query part of this URI.

+    std::string fragment() const;
+Returns the decoded fragment part of this URI.

+    jsoncons::string_view encoded_fragment() const noexcept;
+Returns the encoded fragment part of this URI.

     bool is_absolute() const noexcept;
 Returns true if this URI is absolute, false otherwise.
 An absolute URI is a URI that has a scheme part (the part after the colon), e.g. 'https://john.doe@www.example.com'.